Creswick of The Lindsays Art Trail

 Norman Lindsay was a famous painter, and also wrote 11 comic novels, and illustrated 30 other books.
 Sir Lionel Lindsay was a printmaker; Sir Daryl Lindsay was director of the National Gallery of Victoria and a water colourist; Ruby Lindsay was an illustrator; and Percy Lindsay was both a painter and a distinguished art teacher.

 The Arts Trail highlights the sites and buildings in Creswick that have significance to the Lindsay family.
-At each site there is a description explaning why each site was important to the family.
+At each site there is a description explaining why each site was important to the family.
 Many include QR codes, allowing you to access further information on your mobile device.

 The best place to start the trail is at the Visitor Information Centre at the corner of Victoria Street and Albert Street, although you can join it at any site you choose.